 How to create a lead management system (and don't go crazy)

 Sketch the current sales flow.
 Let’s say you find the committed person (where?) → there is a trigger of a purchase (what?) → contact them (where?) → touchpoints in other channels → follow-ups → … → expected final result.
 You can untwist the chain both from the beginning and from the end.
 It will come in handy when you choose and set up the lead management software for your project.

 2. Ease of use

 Always think about usability.
 It is a critical feature.
 Your system should deliver advanced functionality and automate manual tasks while being as painless as Excel.
 First, stop manually duplicating information in several fields.
-And don’t hurry up to integrate marketing, customer service, and other departments in a single software.
+And don’t hurry up to integrate marketing, instead opt for omnichannel customer service, and other departments in a single software.